 Haines-Saah, R., Bell, K. & Dennis, S. (2015) A qualitative content analysis of health warning labels on cigarette packaging in Canada, Australia, the United Kingdom and the USA.
 American Journal of Public Health, 105(2): e61-e69.
 TIMES REJECTED: 0

 The AJPH was our first choice for submission and it helped that Rebecca, who is better versed in the requirements of public health journals, took the lead.
 I don’t think any of us would claim that this is an exciting paper, but we enjoyed writing it.

 Bell, K. (2015) Thwarting the diseased will: Ulysses contracts, the self and addiction.
 Culture, Medicine & Psychiatry, 39(3): 280-298.
 TIMES REJECTED: 0

-This is another one of those side-of-the-desk papers.
+This is another one of those side-of-the-desk papers written when I was asked to be part of a panel on addiction for an 'international social science conference' held on the premises of UBC that turned out to be basically fake, to the surprise of myself and the other panelists – colleagues from Australia.
 I submitted it to CMP and it had a smooth review process there – it was the other paper I’ve written that was accepted with revisions at the outset.
 I must say that I really enjoyed writing it, although the topic is admittedly obscure.